ivanprytula/price-navigator/docs/work_notes.rst

         settings.WHITENOISE_AUTOREFRESH = True

-Separate database env variables for main functionality and tests
+[Local setup] Separate database env variables for main functionality and tests
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. In most basic case we oftenly use classic ``postgres`` user for main database and testing::